arcolinux/a-candy-beauty-icon-theme-dev/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the LICENSE file in the different folders for more details.

 ## Acknowledgements